grantcurell/anki-voice/FOR_DEV.md

 **Implementation Details**:
 - Calls `sync()` which uses AnkiConnect's `sync` action
 - Uses a 120-second timeout (sync can take a while for large collections)
-- Synchronizes the local Anki collection with AnkiWeb
+- Synchronizes the local Anki collection with self-hosted sync server

 **Timeout**: 120 seconds (2 minutes)